Schedule a Free Demo

 Anywhere assets are spread across more than one building, lot, or service area, GIS turns asset management from list-based to location-based.

-Distribution networks, lift stations, valves, hydrants, and treatment plant equipment span miles of service area. eWorkOrders GIS pins every asset to a coordinate and lets crews access a buried shut-off or a remote lift station from a connected mobile device — so location knowledge lives in the CMMS instead of in someone’s head.
+Distribution networks, lift stations, valves, hydrants, and treatment plant equipment span miles of service area. eWorkOrders GIS pins any asset to a coordinate and lets crews access a buried shut-off or a remote lift station from a connected mobile device — so location knowledge lives in the CMMS instead of in someone’s head.

 Multi-building campuses hide equipment in basements, on rooftops, and in utility tunnels. eWorkOrders GIS layers building footprints, rooftop units, mechanical rooms, and electrical infrastructure on one map — so a technician dispatched to a chiller knows exactly where to go without calling the building engineer.

-Streets, signs, signals, storm drains, parks equipment, and public infrastructure all need location-tied maintenance records. eWorkOrders GIS ties every public works asset to its work order history on a single map, with layered views that let each department see the assets relevant to their work.
+Streets, signs, signals, storm drains, parks equipment, and public infrastructure all need location-tied maintenance records. eWorkOrders GIS ties any public works asset to its work order history on a single map, with layered views that let each department see the assets relevant to their work.

 Generation sites, substations, transmission infrastructure, and remote field assets need location-aware maintenance. eWorkOrders GIS supports the layered map views these operations require, with mobile map access for crews working across large industrial sites.

-Runways, taxiways, lighting, fueling infrastructure, and terminal equipment all live across hundreds of acres. eWorkOrders GIS lets airfield maintenance teams pin every asset by coordinate, access it from mobile, and tie every inspection and work order to the exact location where it happened.
+Runways, taxiways, lighting, fueling infrastructure, and terminal equipment all live across hundreds of acres. eWorkOrders GIS lets airfield maintenance teams pin any asset by coordinate, access it from mobile, and tie every inspection and work order to the exact location where it happened.

-University and K-12 campuses with dozens of buildings, athletic fields, parking lots, and outdoor equipment use eWorkOrders GIS to pin every asset by location.
+University and K-12 campuses with dozens of buildings, athletic fields, parking lots, and outdoor equipment use eWorkOrders GIS to pin any asset by location.
 Field crews access the map from any phone or tablet, and asset history stays tied to a coordinate even as buildings change names or get renumbered.

 Proven Results — Real Customers